 Recently Harry has been dissecting the mechanisms of glycans utilization by human gut bacteria, the microbiota.
 His work has led to the presentation of a selfish model for the metabolism of highly complex carbohydrates by members of this ecosystem.
 Harry’s work has implications on resource allocation within the human microbiota, which could impact on dietary strategies that maximise the impact of this microbial ecosystem on health.

-Professor of Agricultural Biochemistry and Nutrition, Institute For Cell and Molecular Biosciences, Newcastle University
+, Institute For Cell and Molecular Biosciences, Newcastle University